Workshop Descriptions

 • Speaker: David Weisberger, University of Rhode Island Extension

-• Speakers: Will Harper, Moderated by Melissa McKenna
+• Speakers: Will Harper, Keegan Carr, Moderated by Melissa McKenna

 Recent Alumni from Bristol Aggie and Norfolk Aggie will share stories and lesson in their journeys from high school student to career minded adults.
 They will discuss their individual businesses, why they started them and the decisions and experiences along the way.
 If you're a current high school student who is thinking about starting your own business, interested in agriculture as a career path or just want to hear great life experiences from recent alumni, this workshop is for you!
 This workshop is for teenagers only.